NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

      - Description
      - Required?
    * - pds_version
-     - Archive PDS version, it can be 3 or 4.
+     - Archive PDS version.
 Currently only 4 is fully implemented.
      - Yes
    * - information_model
      - Specifies the PDS4 information model to be used.